diegotty/obsidian_notes/year 3, semester 1/multicore/06 - multicore architecture.md

 - when core 0 updates the copy of `x` stored in its cache, it also *broadcasts* this information across the bus
 - if core 1 is *snooping* (listening to) the bus, it will see that `x` has been updated and it can mark its copy of `x` as invalid however, this technolgy is not used anymore, as broadcast is expensive and architectures have too many cores

+>[!warning] thus, the follow examples and solution cover the situation where cores have the same variable stored in their own private caches
 #### directory-based cache coherence
-this method to ensure cache coherence uses a data structure called *directory*, that stores the status of each cache line.
+this method to ensure cache coherence uses a data structure called *directory*, that stores the status of each cache line (e.g a bitmap saying which cores have a copy of a given line, and whether the line is clean or dirty) when a variable is updated:
->[!warning] this example co
-when a variable is updated:
-- the directory is consulted by the core that decides to update
+- the directory is consulted by the core that decides to update (core A)
 - the directory consults its list and finds the cores that have a copy of the block in *their caches*.
-- and the cache controllers of the cores that have that variable’s cache line in the caches are *invalidated*
+	 - the directory sends an *invalidation signal* to the cache controllers of those cores, who receive the signal and mark their copy as *invalid*
-- the directory is usually located in the *memory controller* or the L3 cache
+- the next time a core with an invalid line try to read the that invalid line, they are forced to fetch the new, correct value from main memory or core A’s cache the directory is usually located in the *memory controller* or the L3 cache
-- e.g.: a bitmap saying which cores have a copy of a given line, and whether the line is clean or dirty
+#### false sharing
+data is fetcheed from memory to cache in lines that can contain several variables, depending on the the lines’s length (typically 64 bytes).
+*false sharing* happens when two threads access *two different variables taht happend to reside in the same cache line*. this is a problem as it leads to many unneeded cache misses therefore many more loads from memory
+>[!example]
+a cache line holds two variables (among others): `t1_data` and `t2_data`, and both core A and core B store that line in their cache

+- core A (running thread 1) modifies `t1_data`, marking the entire line that contains it as *dirty*
+-  the coherence protocol invalides the entire line for core B
+- core B (running thread 2) tries to modify `t2_data`: since the cache line was invalidated, it must incur in a cost